 - throw out masks and gloves after use

-- wash your hands immediately after taking off masks and gloves
+- wash your hands immediately before and after taking off masks and gloves.

 If you are a caregiver or household member and develop a cold or flu-like symptoms you should call your GP or healthdirect.
 Tell them you are a close contact of someone with COVID-19.